lf-lang/rfcs/text/0000_colored-input-output.md

 [abstract]: #abstract

 Magnition mentioned that input and output ports are hard to differentiate if they are placed on the same reactor side.

-Additionally, edges become hard to follow if in large diagrams.
+Additionally, edges become hard to follow in large diagrams.
-This is currently not solved by the highlighting mechanism since it highlights the edges by making them thick, which results in the same thickness as the busses.
+This is currently not solved by the edge highlighting mechanism since it highlights the edges by making them thick, which is very hard to spot since a bus is already drawn with a thick line.

 # Motivation
 [motivation]: #motivation

-We want to add color to make it easier to work with large LF models to make them easier to recognize ports or edges if many objects are on the screen.
+We want to add color to make it easier to work with large LF models.
+If elements are very small, color might help us to differentiate them.
 This is even more important if we trade layout stability for edge crossings.

 Moreover, I want to test this process with a smaller RFC and see if it fits.
-I my opinion this is something to be discussed but I intentionally put two different things in here, since I do not want to do an RFC for them both and they are both effect the color scheme.
+In my opinion the topic above is something to be discussed and I intentionally put two different things in here, since I do not want to do an RFC for them both and they both affect the color scheme.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation